sora91s/mongo/src/mongo/db/catalog/README.md

 of tickets to be assigned in the next period.

 When the Flow Control mechanism is disabled, the ticket refresher mechanism always allows one billion flow control ticket acquisitions per second.
-The Flow Control mechanism can be disabled via a server parameter.
+The Flow Control mechanism can be disabled explicitly via a server parameter and implicitly via setting enableMajorityReadConcern to false.
 Additionally, the mechanism is disabled on nodes that cannot accept writes.

 Criteria #2 and #3 are determined using a sampling mechanism that periodically stores the necessary data as primaries process writes.
 The sampling mechanism executes regardless of whether Flow Control is enabled.

-### Oscillations
+## Oscillations

 There are known scenarios in which the Flow Control mechanism causes write throughput to oscillate.
 There is no known work that can be done to eliminate oscillations entirely for this mechanism without hindering other aspects of the mechanism.
 Work was done (see SERVER-39867) to dampen the oscillations at the expense of throughput.

-### Throttling internal operations
+## Throttling internal operations

 The Flow Control mechanism throttles all IX lock acquisitions regardless of whether they are from client or system operations unless they are part of an operation that is explicitly excluded from